Q. Andy Guo (’22)

 Career Goals

 My immediate post-graduation goal is to pass the bar exam and gain admission to practice law.
-Upon being admitted to practice, I will strive to become a trusted adviser for internal and external clients and provide high-quality services.
-UH Law Center’s education has equipped me with the knowledge and skillsets to be ready for future practice as I embark on a legal career.
+Upon being admitted to practice, I will strive to become a trusted adviser for both internal and external clients and provide high-quality services.
+The education I received at the UH Law Center has equipped me with the knowledge and skillsets necessary to prepare for my future practice as I prepare for my legal career.

-I am motivated by my curiosity for knowledge, the desire to solve complex problems and the aspiration to deliver the best solution/work product as I can.
+I am motivated by my curiosity for knowledge, the desire to solve complex problems and the aspiration to deliver the best solution/work product that I can.

 Academic Achievement

-I am honored to have published my article, “The Unique Challenges of Prudential Standing in Academic Technology Commercialization,” at the Houston Law Review, which also received the award of Best Paper in the Area of Intellectual Property.
-Also, I wrote a second academic paper in the third year and received the 2022 IPIL Co-Directors Award for outstanding writing in the fields of intellectual property and information law.
+I am honored to have published my article, “The Unique Challenges of Prudential Standing in Academic Technology Commercialization,” in the Houston Law Review, which also received the award for Best Paper in the Area of Intellectual Property.
+Also, I wrote a second academic paper in my third year and was honored with the 2022 IPIL Co-Directors Award for outstanding writing in the fields of intellectual property and information law.

-With the law school journey, I gained mentorship from UH Law Center’s phenomenal faculty members and friendship with my wonderful classmates.
+During my law school journey, I gained mentorship from UH Law Center’s phenomenal faculty members and formed friendships with my wonderful classmates.
 Our class had a unique law school experience due to the pandemic, and the resilience and perseverance we developed will benefit us for years to come.

 Philanthropy